 Naomi Benaron’s debut novel Running the Rift won the 2010 PEN/Bellwether Prize for Socially Engaged Fiction.
 It was shortlisted for the Commonwealth Book Prize, long-listed for the IMPAC Dublin Literary Award, was a Barnes & Noble Discover New Writers Pick, and was selected as one of the best books of 2012 by O Magazine, Seattle Times, Kansas City Star, and BookBrowse Review.
 Her short story collection, Love Letters from a Fat Man, won the 2006 Sharat Chandra Prize for Fiction.
 Her fiction, poetry, essays, and book reviews appear in many in print and online journals.
 She has worked extensively with the African refugee community in her hometown of Tucson, AZ, and she speaks to at-risk students at high schools and community colleges.
 Before receiving her MFA in Creative Writing from Antioch University, she had a long career in geophysics and oceanography.
 For many years, Naomi was a marathon runner and an Ironman triathlete.

 Rhony Bhopla is a poet and visual artist residing in Sacramento.
 Her poems regularly appear in Medusa’s Kitchen, and have been published in Tiger’s Eye, Clean Sheets, Tule Review, Poems-for-all, Fumes, among other publications.
 In 2004, she published Bliss, A Journal of Erotica, highlighting the work of Sacramento poets, which won Best of Sacramento (Sacramento News & Review) in the category of Best Local Erotica.
-She is the founder of the Sacramento Poetry Center’s Thursday Night Poetry Workshop at the Valley Hi-North Laguna Library, and has served as a judge for the Sacramento County Poetry Outloud Competition.
+She is the founder of the Sacramento Poetry Center’s Thursday Night Poetry Workshop at the Valley Hi-North Laguna Library.
+She has served as a judge for the Sacramento County Poetry Outloud Competition.
 Rhony is an educator for the Crocker Art Museum, where she recently hosted Reverberation: Poetry, Music, and Translation.
 She is an active member of the National Alliance on Mental Illness (NAMI).

 Emily Bond is a librarian at Cosumnes River College, where she teaches information literacy and research skills.
 She’s a mother of two, who in her spare time writes creatively and therapeutically.
 With degrees in history and information science, she employs historical research to uncover past worlds.
 An enthusiastic amateur, she takes every opportunity to share with others her love of written words.